multivendorx/MultiVendorX/readme.txt

 **[Quick Setup QuickStart ](https://multivendorx.com/docs/knowledgebase/admin-multi-step-setup-wizard/)** - Setting up a Marketplace has now become more comfortable with our easy to follow Setup Wizard.

-**[A Support team that’s always got your back](https://multivendorx.com/support-forum/)** - MultiVendorX has a round-the-clock support team that is there to help you in case you run into any trouble.

-**[A grade Knowledgebase](https://multivendorx.com/docs/knowledgebase/)** - MultiVendorX has a well-written knowledge base that gives you a fair idea of our plugin

 **[We Keep Our Ears Open](https://multivendorx.com/custom-development/)** - MultiVendorX is open to new ideas and suggestions as we look forward to the little tit-bits provided by you.

 **[Fixing Common Errors](https://github.com/multivendorx/MultiVendorX)** - With MultiVendorX, you can expect to see constant improvement as we try to fix our mistakes as soon as it occurs.